Sufail07/Leads-Tracker/README.md

 #### Open Source and Customizable:
 Leads Tracker is an open-source project, allowing users to customize and enhance the extension according to their unique requirements.
 Share feedback, contribute to the community, and tailor the tool to meet your specific needs.

+#### Double click 'Delete All' in order to delete all of the existing leads

 Enhance your lead management workflow with LeadTracker – the comprehensive and customizable solution for tracking, organizing, and converting leads effectively.
 Download it now and take control of your sales pipeline.